 Groundwater Guardian Teams

-Each Groundwater Guardian Community should establish a team that represents the larger community and brings together the ideas and resources of different parts of the community.
-Suggested team representatives:
+Each Groundwater Guardian should establish a team that represents the larger community and brings together the ideas and resources of different parts of the community.
+Suggested team representatives include:

 Interested citizens can offer insight on local priorities and help recruit volunteers and implement activities.
 Citizens include civic groups, youth groups (Boy Scouts, Girl Scouts, after school programs), service organizations, farm groups (4-H, FFA), environmental groups, retirees, parents, church groups, and community clubs.